dotnet/samples/msbuild/rest-api-client-generation/README.md

 # Rest Api Client Generation

 Nowadays, an application which consumes RestApi is a very common scenario.
-We are going to generate the Rest API client automatically during build process.
+We are going to generate the Rest API client automatically during the build process.
 We will use [NSawg](https://docs.microsoft.com/aspnet/core/tutorials/getting-started-with-nswag?view=aspnetcore-6.0&tabs=visual-studio)

 Our app will be a console app, because it is simpler.
 The kind of app which use the Rest Api client is not important.
 The example will consume the public [Pet Store API](https://petstore.swagger.io), which publish the [OpenAPI spec](https://petstore.swagger.io/v2/swagger.json)